 Common Questions In Injury Cases

-Answer 1: Many people believe that in a normal automobile accident case, slip and fall or other “typical case” that they do not need a lawyer.
+Many people believe that in a normal automobile accident case, slip and fall or other “typical case” that they do not need a lawyer.
 They may have been told that if you have to pay a fee to a lawyer that it will result in them receiving a lesser amount.
 What that fails to take into account, however, is the various pitfalls encountered in every case involved.
-See an Example

 You must remember that when you are contacted by the insurance company for the other driver or the place where you were injured, that adjuster is not looking out for your best interests.
 The adjuster’s job is to pay as little as possible to get you to sign a general release.
 If you resolve the case without an attorney’s assistance you could lose very important rights.
 Most attorneys would be happy to give you an initial free consultation and we would urge you to contact an attorney before signing away any of your rights to recover for your own or a family member’s injuries.

-Answer 3: No, in accordance with the applicable rules in both New York and Pennsylvania, our attorneys will review and handle your claim on a contingent fee basis.
+No, in accordance with the applicable rules in both New York and Pennsylvania, our attorneys will review and handle your claim on a contingent-fee basis.
 This means that we only charge an attorney’s fee if your claim is successful and that fee is not paid until the case is over.
 In addition, our firm will advance the out-of-pocket costs associated with investigating and handling your claim.
-To boil it down, you will not need to pay any fees or costs up front to have our attorneys look into your injury case.
+To boil it down, you will not need to pay any fees or costs upfront to have our attorneys look into your injury case.
 You will get our opinions on your case “free of charge” and, if your case warrants our proceeding ahead, you will owe no attorney fee until the matter is resolved.

-Answer 6: On occasion you may have read in the newspaper or heard on the radio of a friend or person in the community receiving a large settlement or being involved in a civil suit.
-Of course if a case goes to verdict then the verdict is a matter of public record and cannot be kept confidential.
+On occasion, you may have read in the newspaper or heard on the radio of a friend or person in the community receiving a large settlement or being involved in a civil suit.
+Of course, if a case goes to verdict then the verdict is a matter of public record and cannot be kept confidential.
 However, if the case is settled outside of court then the amount of the settlement or even the fact that there was a settlement can be kept private.
-At Black, Lyle & Habberfield, LLP we feel it is in our clients’ best interest to keep any settlement confidential (who wants their private business broadcast across the community?) and whenever possible we will not disclose this information to anyone.
+At Black, Lyle & Habberfield, LLP, we feel it is in our clients’ best interest to keep any settlement confidential (who wants their private business broadcast across the community?) and whenever possible we will not disclose this information to anyone.